Ultimate Sterling Heights Real Estate Investing Guide for 2026

 Buy and Hold

-When the investment asset has grown in value, it can be liquidated at a later date if market conditions change or your plan calls for a reapportionment of the assets.
+When the investment property has increased its value, it can be sold at a later date if local market conditions shift or the investor's strategy requires a reapportionment of the portfolio.

 Factors to Consider